2013 Lexus RX 350 Performance

 Acceleration and Power

-Reviewers say the RX isn’t a speed demon by any means, but say that it’s powerful enough for almost any driver.
-One test driver notes that the F Sport’s paddle shifters seem pointless, since it’s not really that sporty and the transmission does a fine job of shifting on its own.
+Reviewers say the RX isn’t a speed demon by any means, but they say that it’s powerful enough for almost any driver.
+One test driver notes that the F Sport’s paddle shifters seem pointless since it’s not really that sporty and the transmission does a fine job of shifting on its own.

 - "The 3.5-liter V6 is notably quiet, but it's also powerful enough to swiftly accelerate this crossover with ease.” -- Edmunds

 - "The RX is not particularly fast but, with a zero-to-60-mph time of 7.7 seconds, it's not achingly slow." -- Kelley Blue Book

 - "The paddle shifters are a gimmicky add-on.
 They work well, shifting the wet eight-speed between gears exactly as commanded, but there is no compelling reason to ever use them." -- Autoblog (F Sport)

 The 2013 Lexus RX 350 comes standard with front-wheel drive, and all-wheel drive is available.
 F Sport trims come standard with all-wheel drive.
 Reviewers say that the RX’s ride is supremely smooth and comfortable, but that also means its handling isn’t especially sporty.
 However, the F Sport’s stiff tuning makes the ride too harsh for nearly every reviewer.
 They say that the RX F Sport doesn’t take bumps or broken pavement well, adding that its firm suspension doesn’t even help its performance.

 - “When it comes to ride quality, the 2013 Lexus RX 350 doesn't disappoint.
 The compliant suspension and plentiful sound insulation isolate passengers from the outside world in a silent bubble of luxury." -- Edmunds